Definitive Review of the Xfinity X1

 The system displays network logos for each channel, which makes finding the channel you want easy.
 But perhaps the best thing about the new guide is that the program you’re watching keeps playing in a small window no matter where you go in the menu.

 Gone are the days of scrolling through screen after screen of titles you don’t care about while the same, boring on-demand promo plays on loop.

-Now you can just enter the title you’re looking for, and the X1 system will find all the possible options for that program, whether it’s playing on live TV, available on demand, or stored in your DVR recordings.
+With Xfinity TV service, now you can just enter the title you’re looking for, and the X1 system will find all the possible options for that program, whether it’s playing on live TV, available on demand, or stored in your DVR recordings.
 You can narrow your search further by selecting specific filtering categories.